 Dr Evans has a BE (Elec) and PhD in Electrical Engineering from University of Wollongong in the field of industrial automation, and is a graduate of the Australian Institute of Company Directors.

-Nick has previously been a director of AIM listed companies, and is today a director of the Australian Centre for Innovation and International Competitiveness (ACIIC) and a scientific advisory board member to Bionic Vision Australia and Bionic Vision Technologies Pty Ltd.
+Dr Cerneaz has previously been a director of AIM listed companies, and is today a director of the Australian Centre for Innovation and International Competitiveness (ACIIC) and a scientific advisory board member to Bionic Vision Australia.

 Sue MacLeman – Managing Director and Chief Executive Officer

-Sue was recognised for her leadership with a BioMelbourne Network’s 2017 Women in Leadership award .
+Sue has been recognised for her leadership with BioMelbourne Network’s 2017 Women in Leadership Award.

 Julie Phillips – Director

-Ms Phillips is Chief Executive Officer and a director of BioDiem Ltd, an Australian biotechnology company, and Managing Director of BioDiem’s subsidiary, Opal Biosciences Ltd. She has a strong background in the biotech and pharmaceutical industry, having had previous executive director roles of start-up and ASX-listed Australian companies operating in the life sciences sector.
-Her technical grounding in clinical trials, regulatory affairs and pharmacoeconomic assessment/pricing of therapeutics was gained in multinational pharmaceutical companies.
+Julie Phillips has a strong background in the biotech and pharmaceutical industry, having worked as the CEO and Director of start-up Australian biotechnology companies operating in the life sciences sector.
+Her technical background is in clinical trials, regulatory affairs and pharmacoeconomic

 Dr Douglas Robertson – Director

-Dr Robertson is the Director of Research Services at The Australian National University and has over 30 years experience in research, economic development, technology transfer, spin-out companies and commercialisation in the UK and Australia.
-During that time he has negotiated over $3 billion of research funding, served on the boards of over 20 technology companies and assisted the establishment of over 20 other early stage technology businesses.
+Dr Robertson is the Director of Research Services at The Australian National University and has over 30 periods’ experience in research, economic development, technology transfer, spin-out companies and commercialisation in the UK and Australia.
+During that time he has negotiated over $3bn of research funding, served on the boards of over 20 technology companies and assisted the establishment of over 20 other early stage technology businesses.

-Douglas was a founding Director of PraxisUnico (formerly Praxis), a major UK and international technology transfer and training association, from 2003-2013 and Chair in 2012 and 2013.
+Dr Robertson was a founding Director of PraxisUnico (formerly Praxis), a major UK and international technology transfer and training association, from 2003-2013 and Chair in 2012 and 2013.
 Dr Robertson serves on the boards of four NCRIS facilities.

 Phillip Hains – Chief Financial Officer